trebor048/HIGH-N-DRY/README.md

-# Satan 2 Discord Bot
+# Satan 2 Discord Bot [but its not satan]

 ---

-## Welcome to the Satan 2 Discord Bot repository!
+## Welcome to the Satan 2 Discord Bot repository! [but its still not satan]

 🔗 **[Discord Developer Portal](https://discordapp.com/developers/applications/me)**